rust-basel/fullstack-rust-workshop/src/crud_operations.md

 pub async fn get_items() -> impl IntoResponse {...}
 ```

-Afterwards your `main.rs` should look like:
+Afterwards your `main.rs` should look like this:

 ```rust
 mod controllers;